fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 $ fanocli --create-project-scgi=test-fano-scgi
 ```

-Generated project files are mostly similar to `--create-project-fcgi` output but for SCGI protocol.
+Generated project files are mostly similar to `--project-fcgi` output but for SCGI protocol.
 See [Deploy as SCGI application](/deployment/scgi) for information on how to
 setup SCGI application to work with various web server.

 ## Scaffolding project directory structure with Git without initial commit

-To scaffold project structure using Fano framework with Git repository initialized but without creating initial commit, run with  `--create-project-no-commit` command line options
+To scaffold project structure using Fano framework with Git repository initialized but without creating initial commit, run with  `--project-no-commit` command line options

 ```
-$ fanocli --create-project-no-commit=test-fano
+$ fanocli --project-no-commit=test-fano
 ```

 This command line options is provided to enable you to commit Git repository manually.
 So you can merge local repository with a remote repository before